 Is the File From Internet?

 While you are at the File Properties dialog box, check to see if the file originated from an unsafe source such as the Internet.
 If yes, you will see a message under the General tab that says the file has been blocked as a security measure.
 If yes, click on Unblock to fix the problem.
-Before clicking on Unblock, you should make sure you do not wish to open the file without checking it for virus and other malware.
+Before clicking on Unblock, you should make sure you do not wish to open the file without checking it for viruses and other malware.
 You can run an anti-virus scan on the file to ascertain the same.

 Sometimes, you may have to click the Unlock button more than once to unlock the file completely.
 This behavior depends on the type of third-party applications you are using.
 Using third-party applications for locked files should be that last option as forcing unlock may make your computer unstable.

-I hope this explains dealing with problem of locked files.
+I hope this explains dealing with the problem of locked files.
 If you still face problems, please leave a note along with the operating system version so that we can assist you better.